sandragodinhosilva/melange/docs/setup.md

         Ctrl+O	Offer to write file ("Save as")
         Ctrl+X	Close buffer, exit from nano

-For more information on customising this configuration file, see the section [MeLanGE Configuration](https://sandragodinhosilva.github.io/MeLanGE/configuration.html)
+For more information on customising this configuration file, see the section [Melange Configuration](https://sandragodinhosilva.github.io/melange/configuration.html)